 \subsection{Properties of the four constructions}

-The four type-G constructions provide random fields with increasing flexibility.
-All contain several interesting special cases depending on which distribution that is used for the variance components, such as generalised asymmetric Laplace distributions, normal inverse gamma distributions, and Student's t-distributions.
+The four type G constructions provide random fields with increasing flexibility.
+All contain several interesting special cases depending on which distribution that is used for the variance components, such as generalised asymmetric Laplace distributions, normal-inverse gamma distributions, and Student's t-distributions.
 As an example, we will in the next section use NIG noise to highlight some properties of the constructions.